seanf316/P3-Reclaim-The-Light/README.md

 User Story: As a user, I want to access a fun engaging story narrative throughout the game.
 `

-If the user is defeated a new screen will be displayed alerting the user that they have been slain along with some Game Over ascii art.
+If the user is defeated a new screen will be displayed alerting the user that they have been slain along with some Game Over ASCII art.
 The user will also see some text advising to press any key to return to Welcome Screen.

 ![Battle Lost](/docs/screenshots/gameover.webp)